 how we got started

-In July of 2014, representatives from organizations across the Boston veterans landscape gathered at an event launching the results of a membership survey released by Iraq and Afghanistan Veterans of America.
+In July of 2014, members of the Boston veterans community gathered at an event launching the results of a survey released by Iraq and Afghanistan Veterans of America.
 As we reflected on our assembly, it became clear that more opportunities to bring everyone together were desperately needed.
 Six months later, we held our inaugural meeting.

-That fall, community organizers from The Mission Continues, Team Rubicon and IAVA began working with Francisco Urena, then commissioner of Boston’s Office of Veteran Services, and his staff to launch a dynamic summit with Boston veteran service organizations to achieve these goals.
-Further, this ambitious network aimed to assess the field, to identify opportunities to fill gaps in services, to encourage greater collaboration, and to build a coalition and a plan to better serve Boston’s veteran community in 2015 and beyond.
+That fall, we began working with Boston’s Office of Veteran Services to host a summit bringing together representatives from various veteran service organizations in Boston.
+Our ambitious group set goals to assess the field, identifying our strengths and opportunities to fill gaps in services, to encourage greater collaboration, and to build a coalition of organizations working proactively to improve on the services and support available to Boston’s veteran community.